filecoin-project/lotus/documentation/en/cli-lotus.md

    help, h  Shows a list of commands or help for one command

 OPTIONS:
-   --api value               (default: "1234") --genesis value           genesis file to use for first node run --bootstrap               (default: true) --import-chain value      on first run, load chain from given file or url and validate --import-snapshot value   import chain state from a given chain export file or url --remove-existing-chain   remove existing chain and splitstore data on a snapshot-import (default: false) --halt-after-import       halt the process after importing chain from file (default: false) --lite                    start lotus in lite mode (default: false) --pprof value             specify name of file for writing cpu profile to --profile value           specify type of node --manage-fdlimit          manage open file limit (default: true) --config value            specify path of config file to use --api-max-req-size value  maximum API request size accepted by the JSON RPC server (default: 0) --restore value           restore from backup file --restore-config value    config file to use when restoring from backup --help, -h                show help
+   --api value                      (default: "1234") --genesis value                  genesis file to use for first node run --bootstrap                      (default: true) --import-chain value             on first run, load chain from given file or url and validate --import-snapshot value          import chain state from a given chain export file or url --remove-existing-chain          remove existing chain and splitstore data on a snapshot-import (default: false) --halt-after-import              halt the process after importing chain from file (default: false) --lite                           start lotus in lite mode (default: false) --pprof value                    specify name of file for writing cpu profile to --periodic-profile-output value  specify the path and prefix of files to write periodic goroutine and heap profiles to, the current time will be appended to the prefix
+   --profile value                  specify type of node --manage-fdlimit                 manage open file limit (default: true) --config value                   specify path of config file to use --api-max-req-size value         maximum API request size accepted by the JSON RPC server (default: 0) --restore value                  restore from backup file --restore-config value           config file to use when restoring from backup --help, -h                       show help
 ```

 ### lotus daemon stop